Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 The collision detection helper function is testing for simple two-dimensional circle collision.
 The algorithm takes the center of two circles and compares the distance between the centers to the two radii added togeter.

 Two things can be noted here: The first is that the high speed of the game, especially in higher stages, makes it mandatory to test the collision "between frames".
 Otherwise the player might "jump over" a coin and the collision detection fails.
 This is what the loop and `resolution` argument are for.
+For this to work we also need the players speed, which tells us where the player will be in the next frame.
+This look ahead makes sure, that we don't miss a collision.

 The other thing is that we could write different collision algorithm for the player against the coins and the player against the cannonballs.
 Why?
 The coins and the player move on a circle, making it possible to test against one-dimensional circle collision.
 This can be seen in passing `new Vector2(playerAngle, 0)` and `new Vector2(playerSpeed, 0)` arguments in the `updateCoin()` function, where the _y_ value is set to zero.
 That optimization won't likely speed up the calculation by a significant factor, so we won't go into that.